hms-dbmi-cellenics/inframock/README.md

 Adding custom data
 ---------------------

-Inframock loads automatically the experiments found in the `./data` folder.
+Inframock loads automatically the experiments found in the `BIOMAGE_DATA_PATH` folder.
 The default experiment included is the same found in the worker repo [here](https://github.com/biomage-ltd/worker/blob/master/data/test/r.rds.gz).
 The expected format for loading data is the following:

 /data
 |-- e52b39624588791a7889e39c617f669e